On $n$-hereditary algebras and $n$-slice algebras: Twisted trivial extensions and higher preprojective algebras

-In general, consider the twisted trivial extension $\dtsL$ of $\LL$ with respect to an automorphism $\sigma$.
+Assume that $\LL$ is an acyclic n-properly-graded algebra, consider the twisted trivial extension $\dtsL$ of $\LL$ with respect to an automorphism $\sigma$.
 With the returning arrow as degree $1$ element, $\dtsL$ are naturally a graded algebras extending the gradation of $\LL$ as its first gradation.
 With the algebra $\LL$ as degree $0$ component and $D\LL^{\sigma}$ as degree $1$ component, $\dtsL$ is endowed with a second gradation and is made a bigraded algebra graded by $\zZ^2=\zZ \times \zZ$.
 This is equivalent to take the gradation of the tensor algebra $T_{\GG}(\Ext_{\GG}^n(D \GG, \GG))$ as the second gradation, and $\tG$ is a bigraded algebra.

 As the algebra defined by the returning arrow quiver $\tQ^{\sigma}$, the second gradation is defined by endowing the old arrows in $Q$ with degree $0$ and the returning arrows with degree $1$.
 We have the decomposition $\dtsL= \sum_t\dtsL_{t,-}$ with respect to the first gradation and $\dtsL=\sum_t\dtsL_{-,t}$ with respect to the second gradation.
 Write $()_{*,-}$ for the shift with respect to the first gradation and $()_{-,*}$ for the shift with respect to the second gradation.